adeira/universe/src/packages/babel-preset-kiwicom/README.md

 };
 ```

 What is the difference between these transpilation targets?
-JavaScript target transpiles your code so it can run in any Node.js environment with the modern JS features whereas Flow only tweaks the exported types so they can be used in different projects (but leaves JS code as is).
+JavaScript target transpiles your code so it can run in any Node.js and browsers environment with the modern JS features whereas Flow only tweaks the exported types so they can be used in different projects (but leaves JS code as is).

 # Prior art